Avian is an ECS-driven 2D and 3D physics engine for the Bevy game engine.

 as long as we can get around the drawbacks.

 Yes!
-Networking often requires running the simulation in a specific schedule, and in Avian you can set the schedule that runs physics and configure the timestep to whatever you want.
+Networking often requires running the simulation in a specific schedule, and in Avian it is straightforward

 Physics engines are very large and Avian is young, so stability issues and bugs are to be expected.